-Tickets to watch the New Year's Eve fireworks on the South Bank were still available at the time of writing but do sell out well in advance.
+Tickets to watch the New Year's Eve fireworks on the South Bank sell out well in advance.
 Far more family-friendly is London's New Year's Day Parade, starting at Green Park at noon and ending by Big Ben.

 Stay: The Park Plaza Westminster Bridge, with an indoor pool plus some suites with kitchenettes.

 Seaside Weymouth goes bananas for New Year's Eve, with the whole town coming out in fancy dress, indoor and outdoor live music, and a coming together to sing Auld Lang Syne around the town clock.

 Stay: Moonfleet Manor, with a three-night New Year house party package including early children's fireworks and a black-tie dinner for adults (and kids if they like).

 Nowhere does New Year’s Eve like Edinburgh, where the three-day winter festival of Hogmanay inlcudes a family ceilidh, a street party and a torchlit procession.

 A New Year’s Trail from City Hall (Rathaus) leads revellers through the narrow streets of the Austrian capital's Old Town, lined by around 80 stalls selling culinary treats including hot punch, and past stages hosting live music ranging from rock and folk to waltzes and operettas, while fireworks light up the skies.
 You can also take a spin on the famous Riesenrad giant ferris wheel, which awakes from its winter slumber for the New Year period; some of the attractions of the surrounding Prater fairground are also open, including the ghost train, and there's a Christmas market there too.
 New Year’s morning brings revellers back to City Hall for a bracing open-air screening of the Vienna Philharmonic’s world-renowned New Year’s concert.